Overview

 heap.io

-in the blocklist will not prevent data from being collected oncommunity.heap.io
+in the blocklist won’t prevent data from being collected oncommunity.heap.io

-. - In order to target a single subdomain, enter it into the textbox.
+. - To target a single subdomain, enter it into the textbox.

 Wildcards